KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

             (
                 ...

-The OutputType attribute value is only a documentation note.
+The [OutputType](https://technet.microsoft.com/en-us/library/hh847785.aspx) attribute value is only a documentation note.
 It is not derived from the function code or compared to the actual function output.

 The main reason you would use an output type is so that meta information about your function reflects your intentions.
 Things like `Get-Command`,`Get-Help` and your development environment can take advantage of that.
 If you want more information then take a look at the help for it: [about_Functions_OutputTypeAttribute](https://technet.microsoft.com/en-us/library/hh847785.aspx)

-With that said, if you are utilizing Pester to unit test your functions then it would be a good idea to validate the output objects match your output type.
+With that said, if you are utilizing Pester to unit test your functions then it would be a good idea to validate the output objects match your `OutputType`.
 This could catch variables that just fall to the pipe when they shouldn't.

 ## Closing thoughts